-14. Guarantees

-a.
-Are there any guarantees or warranties for any of the following:

-No Yes Don't know With title deeds Lost

-(i) Electrical work X

-(ii) Roofing X

-(iii) Central heating X

-(iv) National House Building Council (NHBC) X

-(v) Damp course X

-(vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) X

-b. c.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): Are there any outstanding claims under any of the guarantees Yes

-listed above?
-If you have answered yes, please give deta No ×

-15. Boundaries

-So far as you are aware, has any boundary of your property been moved in the last 10 years?
-If you have answered yes, please give details: Yes No Don't know

-16. Notices that affect your property

-In the past three years have you ever rec

-a. advising that the owner of a neighbouring property has made a planning application?
-Yes No

-b. that affects your property in some other way?
+14. Guarantees a.
+Are there any guarantees or warranties for any of the following: No Yes Don't know With title deeds Lost (i) Electrical work X (ii) Roofing X (iii) Central heating X (iv) National House Building Council (NHBC) X (v) Damp course X (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) X b.
+If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): Replaced flat roof 2 years ago C. Are there any outstanding claims under ar listed above? ny of the g guarantee es Yes No If you have answered yes, please give deta ails: 15.
+Boundaries So far as you are aware, has any boundary moved in the last 10 years?
+If you have answered yes, please give deta - property been Yes No Don't know 16.
+Notices that affect your property In the past three years have you ever rec ceived a notice: a. advising that the owner of a neighbourin planning application? ig propei rty has m ade a Yes No b. that affects your property in some other way?
 Yes No c. that requires you to do any maintenance, repairs or improvements to your property?
-Yes No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+Yes No If you have answered yes to any of a-c above, please give a solicitor or estate agent, including any notices which arrived date of entry of the purchaser of your property.